kozlofski/pokedex/README.md

 npm run dev
 ```

+It will be most likely served at http://localhost:5173/

 ## Functionalities

 ### Homescreen

-You are able to browse pokemons from API.
+You are able to browse pokemons fetched from API.
 By default, only first 150 pokemons are fetched.
 You can change that by editing `constants.js` file in `src/` directory.
 You can click any pokemon, to see a modal.
-You can reach this site by clicking Pokemon logo, or clicking `Home` button in mobile menu.
+You can reach `home` page by clicking Pokemon logo, or clicking `Home` button in mobile menu.

 You can search pokemon by name, by using input below the navbar.

 If not logged in, there are only two options available, Sign-up and Log-In.

 Currently, user interface is only in Polish

 ### Sign-Up (Rejestracja)